 How to Use the HEX2DEC Function in Google Sheets

-In the hex digits, “0” to “9” represents the values 0 to 9 and “A” to “F” or “a” to “f” represents the values 10 to 15.
+In hexadecimal, the digits “0” to “9” represent values 0 to 9, while “A” to “F” (or “a” to “f”) represent values 10 to 15.

-Google Sheets HEX2DEC Function Syntax and Argument
+Google Sheets HEX2DEC Function: Syntax and Arguments

 Syntax: